Intestacy: how we achieved an inheritance settlement for a stepchild where there was no will

 “Flint Bishop dealt with my late father’s estate and land registry transfer in a very professional manner.
 Over the last year despite the virus restrictions, all communication by post and email was clear, concise and very efficient.
 A very satisfactory service was delivered.”

 “This is a very professional company.
-Came to use them for my mother’s will on her passing and had the pleasure of Amelia Gale dealing with everything.
+Came to use them for my mother’s will on her passing and had the pleasure of Amelia Carruthers dealing with everything.
 She made the experience a lot less stressful and was always there to help on any issues.
 In fact so impressed, they have done our wills and powers of attorney and again fully explained everything.
 Well worth paying that bit extra for a quality service.”

 “I have used Flint Bishop’s services on several occasions for various issues.
 My contact there, Shirley Illston, over the last 24 years has helped me in difficult times, when I needed good legal advice quickly.
 I would recommend their services for any legal assistance you require without hesitation.”